kaylalarson1990/Magic_Harry/README.md

 Strengths: One of my goals with this project was to focus on UI/UX and wireframing.
 I wanted to make something really clean and easy to use.
 I feel very confident that I have improved in this area and am happy with the result!

 Weaknesses: Another one of my goals was to improve testing, as this is a much harder concept to grasp.
 I am happy with my progress, but there is still some room for improvement there.
+Also, getting local storage to work was definitely not a strong point for me.
+A goal now is to figure out how to make this work and understand the ins and outs of it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).